-If you have any trouble getting information from our plan in a format that is accessible and appropriate for you, please call to file a grievance with 1-844-854-6884.
+If you have any trouble getting information from our plan in a format that is accessible and appropriate for you, please call to file a grievance with Liberty Medicare Dual Plan (HMO-DSNP at 1-844-854-6884.
 You may also file a complaint with Medicare by calling 1-800-MEDICARE (1-800-633-4227) or directly with the Office for Civil Rights.
 Contact information is included in this Evidence of Coverage or with this mailing, or you may contact Member Services for additional information.